India's Best Dancer

 India's Best Dancer is a dance reality show.
 It is produced by Frames Production India.
 Subsequently, the show airs on Sony Entertainment Television and also available through SonyLIV OTT platforms.
 India's Best Dancer was originally started in Hindi language and has been extended into 2 languages spoken in the Indian sub-continent, including Marathi.

 The shooting of Season 1 was halted due to the COVID-19 pandemic in India and shooting started on 13 July 2020 and broadcasts have started from 18 July 2020.
 The spin off Maharashtra's Best Dancer airs on Sony Marathi.
 Tiger Pop was the winner of Season 1.
 Online auditions for season 2 began on 5 May 2021 on SonyLIV.
 The season 2 aired on 16 October 2021.
 Saumya Kamble was the winner of season 2.
-Ground auditions for IBD Season 3 began on 19 Jan 2023 and it wrapped by the end of September 2023 declaring Samarpan Lama as the winner.Till 2024 this show has 4 seasons.
+Ground auditions for IBD Season 3 began on 19 Jan 2023 and it wrapped by the end of September 2023 declaring Samarpan Lama as the winner.
+As of 2026, this show has produced 5 seasons.

 Summary

-India's Best Dancer will showcase the journey of some of the best talent who, with their solo performances, will compete to win the title.
-The show promises to be the toughest dance reality show on Indian television and the makers have ensured to make it challenging at every step.
-India's Best Dancer airs every Sat-Sun at 8:00 PM only on Sony Entertainment Television.
+India's Best Dancer showcases dancers competing for the title through solo routines.
+According to the producers, the show promises to be "the toughest dance reality show on Indian television".